jasonsbeer/AmigaPCI/TechnicalManual.md

 # AmigaPCI

+The AmigaPCI is a 68030 based OCS/ECS* Amiga computer in the ATX form factor.
+It provides four AUTOCONFIG capable PCI slots for expansion purposes.

 ## 1. Overview

+### 1.1 Expansion Bus

+### 1.2 Amiga Chipset

+### 1.3 Floppy Drive Support

+### 1.4 IDE Support

+### 1.5 HID Support

+### 1.6 Legacy User Ports

 ## 2. PCI Bus

+The AmigaPCI is designed to comply with the PCI Local Bus Revision 2.3 specificiation.
+Each slot supports universal and 5V cards, as defined in the PCI Local Bus Revision 2.3 specification.
+Like Zorro 2 and Zorro 3, PCI supports auto configuration of devices on power up.
+This allows, via some translation, for the use of Amiga AUTOCONFIG to configure devices at start up.
+This fits well with Amiga OS as each device is configured as a Zorro 3 device, which function natively with Amiga OS.

-The PCI Bus is implemented via a Motorola 68030 to PCI bridge.
+The PCI Bus is implemented via a Motorola 68030 to PCI bridge via a PCI Controller ASIC concept.
 The PCI Controller logic translates data requests from the Motorola 68030 and PCI devices in order that they may communicate in an effective manner.

 ### 2.1 Endianness